Antoniomv7/Hardware-video-processing-using-SoC-systems/2-Designs/Negative/README.md

 ## Overview

 In this section, you will learn how to:
-- Implement a negative filter in software.
+- Implement a negative filter in software using Jupyter with the original PYNQ-Z2 overlay.
 - Develop and test a hardware version of the negative filter using Vitis HLS and Vivado.
 - Compare the performance of the software and hardware implementations.

 ## Prerequisites

 - PYNQ-Z2 board
-- Vivado Design Suite and Vitis HLS
+- Vivado Design Suite, Vitis HLS and Jupyter Notebook
-- Jupyter Notebook
-- Basic knowledge of C/C++ programming, Verilog/VHDL and Python
+- Basic knowledge of Python, C/C++ programming, and Verilog/VHDL
 - Familiarity with FPGA design and video processing

 ## Sections